RyanZim/postcss-repl/README.md

 We use prettier for code formatting, please run `npm run format` before committing and pushing.
 The plugin list above is auto-generated, run `npm run build:readme` (or `npm run build`) to regenerate it after adding a plugin.

+Run `npm run analyze` to get a breakdown of what packages are eating up bundle size.

 Please open an issue before making huge changes.

 And most importantly: **Be Nice!**